 The Opportunist

 Offenders who met the typology of an opportunist had only one known victim at the time of their arrest.
 Additionally, these were individuals who did not specialize in committing offenses at a particular location, as a later typology, the groomer, did.
 Specifically, these individuals were charged with a sexual crime that occurred explicitly at the church campus or during an off-site church-sponsored activity (e.g., camping trip, mission trip, etc.).
 Overwhelmingly, opportunists committed their offenses while fulfilling their designated role within the church, such as a Youth Minister or a Sunday School Teacher.
-Moreover, these individuals were not reported to have committed any sexual offense at their house, the victim's home, or other off-site locations that were not directly connected to church-related activities.
+Moreover, these individuals were not reported to have committed any sexual offense at their houses, the victim’s homes, or other off-site locations that were not directly connected to church-related activities.

 Chiefly, what separates these offenders from the different typologies that emerged was the emphasis on an opportunity.
 These individuals were not reported to have created a specialized situation outside of the church activity to carry out their sexual victimization.
 Offenses outside of a church activity indicate a higher degree of planning, such as those who groom their victims and environment.
 However, these individuals capitalized on perceived opportunities within their specific church roles to sexually victimize, primarily with children they had direct contact with or control over in their official capacities.
 This phenomenon is evidenced by 73.8% of known offenses occurring exclusively at the church or an off-site church-sponsored activity, with 26.2% occurring at both the church and an off-site location.
-It is imperative to keep in mind that the remaining two typologies, groomers and serial offenders, could have initially begun their offending as an opportunist.
+It is imperative to keep in mind that the remaining two typologies, groomers and serial offenders, could have initially begun their offending as opportunists.

 -- Insert Table 1 about here --